-In another incident, Iranian fast-attack vessels came within 600 yards of a U.S. tracking ship before stopping, forcing it to change course on March 5.
+In March, Iranian fast-attack vessels came within 600 yards of a U.S. tracking ship before stopping, forcing it to change course.
 One Iranian vessel tried to position itself between the U.S. ship and three British Royal Navy ships, according to a U.S. official.
 The ships were thought to belong to the Islamic Revolutionary Guards Corps (IRGC).
 Some of the encounters occur in or near the Strait of Hormuz, through which more than 20 percent of the world’s seaborne oil passes.

 Iranian and U.S. naval forces have had sporadic and sometimes hostile interactions since the 1980s.
 But close calls have been occurring more frequently than in the past.
 In 2016, 35 encounters were “assessed to be unsafe and unprofessional,” according to Pentagon spokesman Capt.
 Jeff Davis.
 The United States and Iran had 250 run-ins in the first half of 2016 alone, according to U.S. 5th Fleet statistics seen by the Navy Times.
 In 2015, they had a total of 300 run-ins.
 The fleet’s spokesman, Cmdr.
 Bill Urban, estimated that roughly 10 percent of those incidents were unsafe and/or unprofessional.